 If you make the telephone call, make sure that you have any pertinent information in an orderly written fashion, to avoid delays and confusion.
 Such delays and confusion are telephone discourtesies.
 You understand we are not talking about phoning your boyfriend or girlfriend -something like that.
 We are talking about business.
-You are going to do a lot of business over the telephone.
+You are going to do a lot of business over the telephone because most of your students live in other cities.
+Several of your course coaches live in other places.
 So there are a lot of things to talk about over the telephone.
-If you make it a habit, before you call the number to list of all the things you want to talk about on paper, then it will go much smoother.
-As a matter of fact, I make such a written list regularly.
+If you make it a habit, before you dial the number, to list of all the things you want to talk about on paper, then it will go much smoother.
+As a matter of fact, I make such a written regularly.
 So I am practicing what I am preaching.
-If you train your other coaches to do the same thing, you will discover two things: your notes make it much more pleasant to talk on the telephone, and the mistakes will be held to a minimum.
+If you train your other course coaches to do the same thing, you will discover two things: it is much more pleasant to talk on the telephone, and the mistakes will be held to a minimum.
 It just means training both parties.

-Together with that, I noticed that my call may not be convenient at that moment., so then I make an appointment over the phone, I often say, "Can you phone me tomorrow night?
+Together with that, I noticed that in Ukraine the telephones do not always work, so when I make an appointment over the phone, I often say, "Can you phone me tomorrow night?
 And I will also try to phone you tomorrow night.
 Then we will see how it works the best."
-This gives us 2 chances to get in contact.
+The lines don't always work and this gives us 2 chances to get in contact.